ChiaWeiKuo/chiaweikuo.github.io/_pages/about.md

 ------
 Welcome!
 I am Chia-Wei Kuo, a Ph.D. student majoring in Mechanical Engineering (with a minor in Math) at [University of Wisconsin - Madison](https://www.wisc.edu/), and [the member of Phi Kappa Phi ](https://phikappaphi.advising.wisc.edu/) over there.
 My Ph.D. research focuses on developing a new two-phase flow C++ solver for performing high-fidelity spray simulations.

+Before pursuing the Ph.D. degree, I spent three years working in Taiwan as a full-time employee in industry and academia.
+In industry, I was working on the mechanical design of ventilation fans, while in academia, I was concentrating on solar thermal research.

+My research has been published in _International Journal of Multiphase Flow_, _International Journal of Engine Research_, _Renewable Energy_, _Journal of the Chinese Institute of Engineers_, _Procedia Engineering_, and _Energy Procedia_.

 <p align="center">
 <img src='https://phxiranter.github.io/chiaweikuo.github.io/images/me_2.jpeg' width="50%">
 </p>

-Before pursuing the Ph.D. degree, I spent three years working in Taiwan as a full-time employee in industry and academia.
-In industry, I was working on the mechanical design of ventilation fan, while in academia, I was concentrating on solar thermal research.

-The research topics I am familiar with are:
-- _two-phase flow simulations, numerical heat transfer, numerical solver development, adaptive mesh refinement_
-- _modeling of Lagrangian droplet breakup/vaporization_
-- _modeling of soler diffusion fraction_
-- _computer-aided engineering_